75u2u/qsim/README.md

-# qsim
+# qusi

 Quantum Circuit Simulator.

 ## Description

 This simulator runs in your browser.
+It's called qusi(クシー).

 ## Requirement